Four assault cases reported

-STATE TIMES NEWS JAMMU: Four assault cases have been reported from different areas of the city on Saturday.
-As per the details, Rita Devi, resident of Sidhra, lodged complaint with Nagrota Police that Shambu of same locality and his friends attacked her over an old dispute.
+STATE TIMES NEWS JAMMU: Four assault cases have been reported in city on Thursday.
+As per the details, Sunita Devi, resident of Majua lodged a complaint with Bishnah Police that Kaka of same area attacked her over an old dispute.
 Police has registered a case and started investigation.
-Pacca Danga Police registered an assault case against Shubham Gill, resident of Dogra Hall on the complaint of Rahul Mattoo, resident of Prem Nagar; Arnia Police registered a similar case against Kimti Lal on the complaint Nazeer Ahmed, resident of Arnia and Bagh-e-Bahu Police registered an assault case against Naresh Singh on the complaint of his mother Parkasho Devi, resident of Sheikh Nagar.
+Peermitha Police registered an assault case against unknown persons on the complaint of Majid Wani, resident of Bathindi; same police station registered a similar case against Kavi, resident of Christian Colony on the complaint of Shiv Kumar, resident of Prem Nagar and Kanachak Police registered an assault case over land issue against Pawan Singh and Rajinder Singh on the complaint of Sunita Devi, resident of Shamachak.

 Your email address will not be published.
 Required fields are marked *